 And you know what’s interesting?
 It doesn’t matter what their walk of life is, or how they accumulated what they have, these women usually all have the same financial fears.
 Now that they have lost their spouse most of them wonder or have these same three concerns:

 - Now that I have lost my spouse, will I run out of money?

 - If I am not going to run out of money will I be able to maintain my lifestyle?
 In other words, will I now have to live on a budget?

 - And finally, will I now become a physical or financial burden on my family or my children?

 So the first thing we do is empower these women is to create and implement their Stewardship Plan which immediately addresses their greatest areas of risk.
 The Stewardship Plan consists of their base estate plan (wills, trusts, powers of attorney for financial and health) and a complete financial checkup to help them get a handle on their financial condition.
 The result of having their estate plan in order and knowledge of financial conditions and identifying concerns which need addressing is what we call their “Stewardship Plan”.

-As they become a client of our other firms what we do is implement their “Wealth Strategy Plan” that incorporates their purpose for their wealth.
-Finally, they become a member of our “Stewardship University” where fun education is the key!
-We hold events throughout the year designed to educate, engage and build confidence to maintain their plans.
+As they become a client of our other firms, our Pyke Family of Firms team helps them implement their “Wealth Strategy Plan” that incorporates their purpose for their wealth.
+Finally, these women become a member of our “Stewardship University” where we host fun filled educational events throughout the year designed to educate, engage and build confidence in these women to maintain their plans.
 Stewardship University is held exclusively for women.

 If you are a woman, or if you have an important woman in your life, you need to attend one of our Estate Planning Seminars listed on our website.
-These classes were designed with women in mind who are eager to learn and who strive to be good stewards of their wealth.
+These classes are designed with women in mind who are eager to learn and who strive to be good stewards of their wealth.